Want more bookings? For better money?

 Why?
 Well….

-Recently, my group The Canal Street String Band (CSSB for short) had some unexpected success with a workshop topic we threw together fairly quickly, and I’m now going to try to market it as a “show” to some brand-new (to me) venues.
+How to make money as a musicianIn 2016, my group The Canal Street String Band (CSSB for short) had some unexpected success with a workshop topic we had thrown together fairly quickly, so I decided to see if I could market it as a “show” to some brand-new (to me) venues.

 Our “Theme”